essential-contributions/pint/docs/book/src/basics/custom_types/match.md

 ## The `match` Construct

-Pint has the extremely powerful construct `match` that allows you to compare a value that has a union type against a series of _patterns_ and then execute some code based on which pattern matches.
+Pint has the powerful construct `match` that allows you to inspect a value that has a union type and conditionally execute some code based on which union variant that union value matches.
+The power of `match` comes from the introduction of the union variant datum into a specific scope, and the fact that the compiler confirms that all possible variants are handled.

-Patterns are the different variants of the union.
-The power of `match` comes from the "de-structuring" of the patterns to extract their data and the fact that the compiler confirms that all possible variants are handled.
+Pint has both `match` expressions and `match` statements, the distinction between which is illustrated below.

 ### `match` as an Expression